Save

 consumption.

-to fuels by the magnets immediately adjacent the fuel line.
-It
+applied to fuels by the magnets immediately adjacent the

-is supposed that the magnetic lines of flux from the magnets
+fuel line.
+It is supposed that the magnetic lines of flux

-immediately adjacent the fuel line deflect and spread
+from the magnets immediately adjacent the fuel line deflect

-throughout the cross-section of the fuel line and the effect
+and spread throughout the cross-section of the fuel line and

-the fuel in a specific way takes place.
-Testing has indicated
+in the fuel in a specific way takes place.
+Testing has

-that with specific magnetic field alignment, the viscosity of
+indicated that with specific magnetic field alignment, the

-the test was carried out on a vehicle with an electronically
+which the test was carried out on a vehicle with an

 Vehicle: Holden Commodore, Model VN, Year 1991.